prodot/ReCommended-Extension/README.md

 The most highlightings also have quick fixes for obvious solutions.

-Another feature of the extension are new context actions that simply save time for accomplishing everyday tasks, e.g. for adding ReSharper annotations, setting language injections, etc.
+Another feature of the extension are new context actions that simply save time for accomplishing everyday tasks, e.g. for adding ReSharper annotations, adjusting XML doc comments, setting language injections, etc.

 [show more...](https://github.com/prodot/ReCommended-Extension/wiki)